 Professional Development

-Virtual Sessions sponsored by OCECD and SST9
+Sessions sponsored by SST9

 Thank you for your participation in the Regional Literacy Network this year.
-We recognize it was a year of deep investment in professional learning, implementation of high-quality instructional materials materials and assessments and building of new systems at the district, building and classroom levels.
+We recognize it was a year of deep investment in professional learning, implementation of high-quality instructional materials and assessments, and building of new systems at the district, building and classroom levels.
 The extra mile you have gone to continue to engage with your colleagues in this network is greatly appreciated!

 As we close out this year and look forward to next, we will NOT be holding our Regional Literacy Network meeting as scheduled this Thursday, May 15.
 We want to share an exciting restructure of our network and allow you and your literacy leaders time to process what your system of support might look like for next year based on your district One Plan, adult implementation and student level data.